Kids Programs and Childcare Services: FAQ

 Q: Are sitters available for families staying off campus?

-Babysitters are available to watch your children at the Hanover Inn and Six South Street Hotel until 1 am, Thursday–Saturday of reunions.
-Babysitting services at other properties can be discussed upon request.
+Babysitters are available to watch your children at the local hotels until 1 am, Thursday–Saturday of reunions.